 During a physical examination, your veterinarian will assess your pet’s:

-Your Doctor may use an ophthalmoscope, will assess your pet’s vision, pupillary light reflex, and look for any abnormal redness, lumps, or discharge.
+Your Doctor may use an ophthalmoscope to look closely at your pets eyes.
+She will assess your pet’s vision, pupillary light reflex, and look for any abnormal redness, lumps, or discharge.

 For any abnormal discharge, change in colour or lumps.